Marie Royce: Education

-Royce graduated from California State Polytechnic University, Pomona with a bachelor of science degree in marketing management and management human resources, and she earned a MBA in international business from Georgetown University in 1996.
+Royce graduated from California State Polytechnic University, Pomona, with a bachelor of science degree in marketing management and management human resources.
+She earned an MBA in international business from Georgetown University in 1996.
+Royce is a lifetime member of the international honor society Beta Gamma Sigma (BGS), which honors academic achievement.

 Career

 Royce was a faculty member at California State Polytechnic University, Pomona.
-Working in the private sector for over 30 years, Royce held senior management positions at Marriott International, Choice Hotels International, Procter & Gamble, and Alcatel-Lucent.
+While working in the private sector for over 30 years, Royce held senior management positions at Marriott International, Choice Hotels International, Procter & Gamble, and Alcatel-Lucent.

-She served as a private sector appointee on the Advisory Committee on International Communications and Information Policy (ACICIP) at the U.S. Department of State.
+Royce served as a private sector appointee on the Advisory Committee on International Communications and Information Policy (ACICIP) at the U.S. Department of State.

+While serving as Assistant Secretary of State, Royce was named by President Donald J. Trump to the official Presidential Delegation to attend the final match of the 2019 FIFA Women's World Cup in Lyon, France, on July 7, 2019.

+In August 2024, Governor Glenn Youngkin and the Secretary of the Commonwealth of Virginia, Kelly Gee, appointed The Honorable Marie Royce to serve on the Board of Trustees of the Virginia Museum of Fine Arts(VMFA), for a term of five years.
+The VMFA is a state-supported, privately endowed institution created for the benefit of the citizens of the Commonwealth of Virginia.